79th Guards Rifle Division: Postwar

 Vagin returned from the hospital to command the 79th Guards in July 1945, and in October of that year they were redesignated as the 20th Guards Mechanized Division at Jena, serving with the 8th Guards Army in the Group of Soviet Occupation Forces in Germany (the Group of Soviet Forces in Germany from 1954); the division remained at Jena for the duration of the Cold War.
 Vagin commanded the division until he was transferred in February 1948.
 In July 1956 the division became directly subordinated to 8th Guards Army, after the 28th Guards Rifle Corps was disbanded.
 On 17 May 1957 it became the 27th Guards Tank Division.
 On 11 January 1965 it became the 79th Guards Tank Division, restoring its World War II numbering.
 The division remained at Jena until July 1992, when it was withdrawn to Samarkand in the Turkestan Military District.
 It was quickly disbanded after arrival there.

+One of the first units to disband, in March 1992, was the 45th Guards Tank Regiment.
+On February 23, a solemn farewell to the banner of the unit took place in Weimar.